huggingface/diffusers/examples/dreambooth/README.md

 ### Training with prior-preservation loss

 Prior-preservation is used to avoid overfitting and language-drift.
 Refer to the paper to learn more about it.
 For prior-preservation we first generate images using the model with a class prompt and then use those during training along with our data.
-According to the paper, it's recommened to generate `num_epochs * num_samples` images for prior-preservation.
+According to the paper, it's recommended to generate `num_epochs * num_samples` images for prior-preservation.
 200-300 works well for most cases.

 ```bash
 export MODEL_NAME="CompVis/stable-diffusion-v1-4"